thetillhoff/workshop/docs/labs/lab_5/1_hands_on.md

     context: ./todo-service
   ports:
     - "3000:3000"
+  depends_on:
+    - postgres
   env_file:
     - .env
-  depends_on:
-    - postgres
 ```

-Run `docker compose up` to start the todo-service and the database.
+Run `docker compose up --build` to start the todo-service and the database locally.
 Verify the application is working as expected.

 Next, the environment variables need to be set to the correct values in the ECS stack.